ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 promises that I'll continue this series for future pip releases, but this sure was fun to write!

+Finally, I'd like to thank Bartosz Sokorski, Bradley Reynolds, Hugo van Kemenade, and Paul Moore for reviewing this post in draft form and suggesting improvements.
+Any mistakes are of course my own.

+[^backends]: Poetry is the all encompassing user-facing tool for packaging and dependency
+    management, while `poetry-core` is its backend.
+The same nitpick exists for all other "backends" I mention.

 [^its-more-complicated]: In reality, pip calls other hooks as well to query additional build dependencies and
     generate metadata, but this isn't the post where I explain pip's entire PEP 517 implementation.